 - Wills, Trusts & Estate Planning

 - Will Disputes

 Case Study: Gear Cutter Mesothelioma Claim

-JMW has successfully won a £210,000 settlement for a woman who's husband passed away due to consistent exposure to asbestos during his working years.
+JMW successfully won a £210,000 settlement for a woman whose husband passed away due to consistent exposure to asbestos during his working years.

 Mrs W provided us with details of a potential witness; a former director of an organisation Mr W had worked for.
 She also gave us copies of the grant of probate and an interim death certificate, as well as information on what financial support Mr W had been receiving.

-We requested copies of Mr W’s medical records from his GP surgery and employment records, as well as records from the hospital treating Mr W’s mesothelioma, which confirmed his death was due to mesothelioma.
+We requested copies of Mr W’s medical records from his GP surgery and employment records, as well as records from the hospital treating Mr W’s mesothelioma, which confirmed his death was due to the disease.